Daemiac/Daemiac/README.md

 - 👋 Hi, I’m Piotr Adamiec and my GitHub name is @Daemiac
 - 👀 I’m interested in creating web apps, automation and robotics
-- 🌱 I’m currently learning Django and PostgreSQL with a little touch of PyQT and Arduino
+- 🌱 I’m currently learning Django and PostgreSQL with a little touch of PyQT, Robot Operating System and Arduino
 - 💞️ I’m looking to collaborate on projects that can make people lives easier
 - 📫 How to reach me: <links will appear in the near future>